tari-data/Maternal-Health-Risk-Analysis/README.md

 📅 6.
 Plan for Seasonal Spikes in Deaths
 With September showing the highest deaths 📈, examine staffing, disease outbreaks, or access barriers during this period.
 Implement seasonal health preparedness plans including outreach, staffing, and supply boosts.

+---

+# Conclusion
+Maternal health surveillance reveals that while service coverage is relatively high, poor care quality, delayed emergency response, and systemic gaps continue to drive preventable maternal deaths.
+Addressing these issues through improved facility readiness, skilled workforce support, and targeted interventions is essential to reduce mortality and ensure safer outcomes for mothers in Nigeria.

+---

 ## Tools Used

 - **PowerBI**